MorozVladislav/Engine/README.md

 The app requires python2.7 and pip installed.
 All the rest dependencies are indicated in requirements.txt

 ## How to run it
 You can execute run.bat (for Windows) or run.sh (for Linux).
-In case it doesn't work for you OS you can execute next commands:
+In case it doesn't work for your OS you can execute next commands:
 ```
 python -m pip install --upgrade pip
 python -m pip install -r requirements.txt